Can I extend my Working Holiday work permit?

 Don't risk your future in Canada

-Be aware of the fact, that all work permit refusals must be reported in all future applications and depending on the refusal reasons and how long you were in Canada illegally, that application can be refused with a letter that asks you to leave Canada.
+Keep in mind that all work permit refusals must be disclosed in every future application.
+Depending on the reason for the refusal and how long you remained in Canada without status, your future application could be denied.
+You may also receive a letter instructing you to leave the country.

-NEVER should anyone risk being out of status in Canada.
-The information about how to maintain status is available publicly on the government website.
-You either have to apply for another work permit or the visitor record to stay in Canada legally.
+Under no circumstances should you risk falling out of status in Canada.
+The government provides clear, publicly available information on how to maintain legal status.
+You must either apply for another work permit that you are eligible for or submit an application for a visitor record to stay in Canada legally.

 Scenario 2: